davideticchiarelli01/LiveTabs/README.md

 [Demo](https://codepen.io/Davide-Ticchiarelli-the-sans/pen/abePKpy)
 ## Features

-- **Dynamic Tab Creation:** Easily create new tabs with titles and content.
+- **Dynamic Tab Creation:** Create new tabs effortlessly, each with customizable titles and content.
 - **Tab Management:** Switch between tabs, reorder them, and close them.
 - **Tab Limiting:** Set a maximum number of allowed open tabs.
-- **Drag and Drop Support:** Reorder tabs by dragging and dropping.
+- **Drag and Drop Support:** Reorder tabs easily by dragging and dropping (if enabled).
-- **Customizable Tab Appearance:** Optionally show close buttons, and enable or disable drag-and-drop.
+- **Customizable Tab Appearance:** Optionally display close buttons on tabs.
-- **Simple API:** Methods to switch tabs, remove tabs, and get the active tab.
+- **Simple API:** Includes methods to switch, remove, and get the active tab.

 ## Installation
 - Download: Download the JavaScript or TypeScript file and include it in your project.